-I will identify one unit as Type 1 and they other as Type 2.
+I will identify one unit as Type 1 and the other as Type 2.

 Identifying HY02D223B Type 1

 This is the more advanced of the two units and offers many more features than Type 1.
 This comes with two caveats though.
-Type 1 is more expensive and more complicated to s
+Type 1 is more expensive and more complicated to setup.

 Type 1 can be identified as by the LEDs at the top of its display.